tpf/soc/standards-of-conduct.md

 ## 4. Unacceptable Behavior

-Unacceptable behaviors include: intimidating, harassing, abusive, discriminatory, derogatory or demeaning conduct by any attendees.
+Unacceptable behaviors include:
+* Intimidating, harassing, abusive, discriminatory, derogatory, or demeaning conduct by any attendees.
+* Threats of violence.
+* Incitement of violence towards any individual, including encouraging a person to commit suicide or to engage in self-harm.
+* Sustained disruption of talks or other events.

+Harassment includes:
+* Offensive comments related to gender, gender identity and expression, sexual orientation, race, religion, or disability (including presentation slides).
+* Inappropriate use of nudity and/or sexual images (including presentation slides).
+* Deliberate intimidation, stalking or following; harassing photography or recording.
+* Deliberate misgendering or use of ‘dead’ or rejected names.
+* Inappropriate physical contact.
+* Unwelcome sexual attention.

 The Perl Conference venues may be shared with members of the public; please be respectful to all patrons of these locations.

-Harassment includes: offensive verbal comments related to gender, gender identity, sexual orientation, race, religion, disability; inappropriate use of nudity and/or sexual images (including presentation slides); deliberate intimidation, stalking or following; harassing photography or recording;
-sustained disruption of talks or other events; inappropriate physical contact, and unwelcome sexual attention.

 ## 5. Consequences of Unacceptable Behavior